|

-Dylan Marlais Thomas is buried in St. Martin's Church, Laugharne, Dyfed, Wales.
-(See
+Dylan Marlais Thomas is buried in the over-spill graveyard of St. Martin's Church, Laugharne, Dyfed, Wales.
+His grave is marked by a plain white cross.
+His

 died on November 9, 1953 while on a lecture tour of America.
 He had been drinking